josev2046/Save-Your-Archive-BlackLives---Art-Installation-Series/README.md

 ## Curatorial Framework

-Save Your Archive: BlackLives is rooted in the ethos of historical care, creative reclamation, and public access.
-Drawing from collections such as Black London, the installations are intended to function not only as aesthetic experiences but as pedagogical and political interventions.

-They foreground overlooked or suppressed voices, activating them in public space and inviting new modes of listening, understanding, and remembrance.
+"Save Your Archive: BlackLives" is rooted in the ethos of historical care, creative reclamation, and public access.
+Drawing from collections such as Black London, these installations are intended to function not merely as aesthetic experiences but as pedagogical and political interventions.
+They foreground overlooked or suppressed voices, activating them in public spaces and inviting new modes of listening, understanding, and remembrance.

 Rather than a standalone display, the series is envisioned as a structured sequence of interconnected installations.
 Each will focus on thematically linked subjects—e.g., diasporic resistance, Black cultural production, anti-racist broadcasting—and may include multiple pieces per theme.

-This allows for more complex storytelling and offers opportunities to explore layered narratives through sound, artefacts, and visual documentation.
+This approach facilitates more complex storytelling and offers opportunities to explore layered narratives through sound, artefacts, and visual documentation.

 ## Exhibition Design Concpet